ikelaiah/fpc-playground/README.md

 #### Frontend

-The frontend is a simple HTML page that interacts with the backend API using Javascript.
+The frontend is a simple HTML page that interacts with the backend API using JavaScript.

 To run the frontend manually, you can simply open the `index.html` file in your web browser.
 It will automatically connect to the backend running on `http://localhost:5000`.

-## 🧪Tests using `curl`
+## 🧪 Testing with `curl`

 Run the following commands to test the backend using `curl`: